top of page

 • There is no guarantee you will get the course(s) you want at the campus you want.

 • Graduation requirements must be taken at AKHS.
-The American History Cohort is the only exception.

 Attendance